Sidhant-raj/Sidhant-raj/README.md

 - 👋 Hi, I’m @Sidhant-raj
 - 👀 I’m interested in Programming, Ethical Hacking
 - 🌱 I’m currently learning C , C++
-- 💞️ I’m looking to collaborate on a website (Getsolutions)
+- 💞️ I’m looking to collaborate on a website (Getsolutions & TimeRightNow)
 - 🏫 I’m from Kalinga Institute of Industrial Technology (BBR)
 - 📫 How to reach me : INSTA: ( @Sidhant.rajj)